jdsolo/jdsolo.github.io/_pages/top.md

 layout: top
 title: top
 permalink: /
-subtitle: Who says sustainable materials have to be low-performance, or that high-performance materials can't be sustainable?
-Let's change that.
+subtitle: *Who says sustainable materials have to be low-performance, or that high-performance materials can't be sustainable?
+Let's change that!*

 profile:
   align: right
-  image: prof_pic.jpg
+  image: Website-profilepic.pdf
   # image_circular: true # crops the image to make it circular
   more_info: >
     <p>Senior Researcher</p>